 Litter size: 4-7 pups.

 Breeding season occurs once a year late January through March.
 Pups are born blind and defenseless.
 The pack cares for the pups until they fully mature at about 10 months of age when they can hunt on their own.
 Once grown, young wolves may disperse.
-Dispersing wol
+Dispersing wolves have been known to travel 50 to 500 miles.

 Check out this great video on